 Expressions of interest should be sent to email@example.com in advance.
 For applicants without the MSc in Evidence-Based Healthcare, you will be asked to provide information about your previous education before commencing the formal application to confirm your qualification is equivalent.
 If it is not equivalent, you may be advised to consider the MSc in Evidence-Based Healthcare before applying for the DPhil.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 You should provide a research proposal covering areas such as the background to your research and your aims, methodology, and expected results and contribution to the field of learning.
-This should be written in English and the overall word count, which should not exceed 1,000 words, should include any bibliography.
+This should be written in English and the overall word count should include any bibliography.

 If possible, please ensure that the word count is clearly displayed on the document.

 - evidence of understanding of the proposed area of study